 This live online writing class for middle school students uses high interest assignments to show students how to increase their confidence and skill.
-This class is based on Debra Bell’s curriculum Writers In Residence, vol. 2 Journeyman.
-This class will serve as a writer’s community with instruction and feedback on each stage of the writing process.
-This class equips students to grow further in their process of becoming authentic writers, critical thinkers, and excellent peer reviewers.
-The students will write a research paper, an argumentative paper, poetry, and create their own short stories.
+Based on Debra Bell’s curriculum, Writers in Residence, Volume 2, Journeyman, this class will serve as a writer’s community with instruction and feedback on each stage of the writing process.
+It will equip students to grow further in their process of becoming authentic writers, critical thinkers, and excellent peer reviewers.
+During this course, students will write a research paper, an argumentative paper, poetry, and create their own short stories.

-> Assignments for the week are posted each Monday on our course page, with weekly homework given.
+Assignments for the week are posted each Monday on our course page, with weekly homework given.
 Students should plan on spending approximately 45 minutes per day on homework.

 - Students who have written and are becoming comfortable with the basic essay.